algorithmica-org/algorithmica/content/english/hpc/_index.md

 That said, you are very much encouraged to make translations of any article and publish them in your blogs — just send me the link so that we can merge it back when a centralized translation process starts.

-**"Translating" the Russian version.** The articles hosted at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms.
-They are oriented towards competitive programmers and mostly don't discuss how to speed them up beyond asymptotic complexity.
-Most of the information there is not unique and already exists in English on some other places of the internet: for example, the similar-spirited [cp-algorithms.com](https://cp-algorithms.com/).
+**"Translating" the Russian version.** The articles hosted at [ru.algorithmica.org/cs/](https://ru.algorithmica.org/cs/) are not about advanced performance engineering but mostly about classical computer science algorithms — without discussing how to speed them up beyond asymptotic complexity.
+Most of the information there is not unique and already exists in English on some other places on the internet: for example, the similar-spirited [cp-algorithms.com](https://cp-algorithms.com/).

 ### Part I: Performance Engineering